Development of Spore: Platform announcements

 Microsoft Windows, Nintendo DS and mobile phone versions of the game were initially confirmed.

 Wright expressed the desire to release the game on other platforms, such as seventh generation consoles, the PlayStation Portable and the Apple Macintosh.
 In a GameSpy interview, Wright stated, "Well, actually we are going to go on all platforms, but we will come out on PC first.
 We will even come out on cell phones and stuff."

 In a Videogamesblogger.com interview, Wright said that the game will take different forms on the different consoles.
 As for the Wii, Wright also said that it offers a lot of creative opportunities so the Wii may receive a different game.
 On October 26, 2007, Wright expressed a desire to develop for the Wii because the console was his "favorite platform" (though he did not elaborate any plans for a Wii version), in what was called an "off-the-cuff" statement; as of February 13, 2008, no official announcement from Electronic Arts has been forthcoming.
 In a February 12, 2008 interview with N'Gai Croal, Wright talked briefly about the Wii version and how they plan on making the Wii controller a factor in that version of the game.
 In addition, representatives by EA and Maxis confirmed in an interview that a Wii version of Spore was in the early design process.

 Electronic Arts announced on January 15, 2008, that the Mac OS X version would be released on the same day as the PC version.
 The announcement was timed to coincide with the MacWorld Conference & Expo 2008, which showed Spore running on Macs.

 On February 13, 2007, the Nintendo DS and mobile phone versions were revealed to be spinoffs of the main game to be released on the same day as the main version, and each focusing on a single phase of gameplay.
 The Nintendo DS version was titled Spore Creatures, a 2D story-based RPG based in the Creature phase in which the gamer plays a creature kidnapped by a UFO and forced to survive in a strange world, with elements of Nintendogs.
 The mobile phone version of Spore, called Spore Origins, was based on the tide pool phase, in which players try to survive as a multicellular organism, with gameplay similar to flOw.
 On March 6, 2008, an iPhone version was demonstrated at Apple's iPhone SDK press event, though there was no commitment to ship such a product given at that event.
 The iPhone-Spore demo made use of the device's touch capabilities and 3-axis accelerometer.

 Electronic Arts confirmed on March 31, 2008, that Spore would be receiving post-release expansion packs.
 Only one expansion pack has been released, Spore Galactic Adventures.
-The expansion pack includes include an adventure editor, as well as many new items and the ability for a player to go down to a planet's surface.
+The expansion pack includes an adventure editor, as well as many new items and the ability for a player to go down to a planet's surface.